meryemaltintas/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 $$
 This allows us to calculate the mass of the Earth or verify the Moon’s orbital parameters.
 💻 Simulation and Visualization
 To simulate circular orbits and verify the relationship between orbital period and radius, we can write Python code.
-The relationship

 For example, the Python code could look like this:
 ```python
 import numpy as np